MilesCranmer/BorrowChecker.jl/README.md

 ## Ownership Rules

-At any given time, an owned object can only be accessed according to one of the following conditions:
+At any given time, an object managed by BorrowChecker.jl can only be accessed in one of the following states:

 1. **Direct Ownership:**
     - The object is accessed directly via its owning variable.